Vacation in Washington D.C. and visit the Capitol building.

 | |

-The first time I visited the US capital, I was in awe of its grand monuments and history at every turn.
+The first time I embarked on my Washington DC vacation, I was in awe of the grand monuments and rich history at every turn.
 Wandering the National Mall, I felt the march of events that shaped the country on those hallowed grounds.

-Over subsequent trips exploring new neighborhoods, I found unexpected charm around each corner.
+Over subsequent trips exploring new neighborhoods, I discovered unexpected charm around every corner.
 DC’s diversity and cultural offerings continue to draw me back time and time again.

-With this travel guide, I hope to inspire others to visit this iconic city.
+With this travel guide, I hope to inspire others to plan their own Washington DC vacation and experience this iconic city firsthand.
 Yet no words can replace seeing history resonate in America’s front yard for yourself.

 Washington D.C.: A Capital City Rich in History and Culture